Skip to content

 Chili with chicken and chocolate

 You can substitute ground turkey for the chicken.
 But don’t omit the chocolate —it’s the key to the flavor.
-While I discard the stems from the dried chili peppers (serrano and chipotle), I use the seeds as I savor that heat! :-) But feel free to discard the chili seeds, or even use a milder chili powder, if you prefer a less assertive heat level.
+While I discard the stems from the dried chile peppers (serrano and chipotle), I use the seeds as I savor that heat! 🙂 But feel free to discard the chile seeds, or even use a milder chili powder, if you prefer a less assertive heat level.

 Chili made with chicken and chocolate